 My research focuses on Identity Politics, with an emphasis on understanding the psychological mechanisms driving both voter and elite behavior.
-Using experimental, survey and text-as data, I explore the democratic implications of identities, such as gender, ethnicity and class.
+Using experimental data (survey, lab, and “natural”), as well as historical and text-as data, I explore the democratic implications of identities, such as gender, ethnicity, partisanship and class.

-I teach Political Psychology, both an undergraduate and a PhD seminar.
-I also teach an undergraduate seminar on Identity in American Politics, and an advanced PhD methods course on Causal Inference.
+At Pitt I teach Political Psychology, both an undergraduate and a PhD seminar.
+I also teach undergraduate seminars on Identity in American Politics and Women in Politics, as well as an advanced PhD methods course on Causal Inference.